ls1rius/WSI_FiVE/README.md

 ```
 ## Model
 The default training model is trained with fixed pth.
 To train the model end-to-end, change the parameter `IS_IMG_PTH` to `False` in the `configs`.
+#### For End-to-end Training:
+- End-to-end training will train the backbone of the model at the same time, and its performance limit will be higher, but it will also require greater GPU usage.
+It is recommended that the parameter NUM_FRAMES can be reduced appropriately, around 2048.
+- At the same time, due to the differences in the original WSI clipping method and data storage method, the data reading method may need to be adjusted appropriately.
+You can modify line 1874 in the file "datasets/pipeline.py" to suit your local training data.

 ### Train
 The config files lie in `configs`.
 ```